clayrobbins/SlowDAO/index.md

 <h6><a id="if"></a>ABOUT THE INNFLUENNCER FUND</h6>

 The Slow Ventures Influencer Fund is designed specifically to invest capital in individuals to help them build their brands & create more value.
-We invest anywhere from **$100K to $5M** in each person in return for anywhere from **1-5%** of the influencer / creator’s future earnings over their careers.
+We can invest anywhere from **$100K to $5M** in each person in return for anywhere from **1-5%** of the influencer / creator’s future earnings over their careers.
+We also can lead syndicates and bring on other co-investors (just as we do with traditional companies).
 There are a few important things to understand about how our fund works:

 <b> No commitment investment </b> — We do not tell people how to spend the money we invest - nor do we force creators and influencers to take any specific action.
 This is how we have always done venture investing - trusting great people to know their business and how to invest our money, the same goes for these creators.